 For specific information about the ISA competitions listed below, including application forms and guidelines, please view the appropriate links.
 Unless otherwise indicated, only UNC-CH students are eligible to apply.

-LAC is a program designed to integrate the study and use of languages into a wide variety of disciplines.
-LAC regularly seeks experienced bilingual TAs.
-Eligible applicants must possess native or near-native fluency in the target language.
+LAC is a program designed to integrate the study and use of languages into the mainstream curriculum for students.
+It is coordinated by the Center for European Studies in cooperation with several UNC Areas Studies programs.
+LAC regularly seeks experienced bilingual (native or near-native) TAs to lead discussion sections.
 Advanced graduate students with interdisciplinary interests are especially encouraged to apply.
 For more information contact the LAC coordinator at: email@example.com.

 Graduate and professional school students seeking to document their expertise in Latin America may apply for a Certificate in Latin American Studies in conjunction with an advanced degree in any UNC-CH graduate program.

 Boren Awards for International Travel: